jterry94/SwiftUICorePlotexp--x-/README.md

 Using the concept of `NSViewRepresentable`, `CorePlot` can be integrated in `SwiftUI`.

 For an explanation of the necessary steps to reproduce this see [Integration CorePlot in SwiftUI on MacOS](https://fred.appelman.net/?p=156).

+Note: this code does not successfully update the plot.